 We will pick you up at 1:00pm from your hotel to start the tour and visit the following places:

 In the afternoon, we will pick you up from your hotel proceeding to visit the Imperial City.
-It is a living example of the mix of andean and spanish culture.
+It is a living example of the mix of Andean and Spanish culture.
 We start the tour at the Convent of Santo Domingo built over the Koricancha, which was the Ancient Inca Palace and the main worship center of the Sun God.
 You are given plenty of time to enjoy these beautiful sights.
-From there we visit the archaeological site of Sacsayhuaman, with its impressive Inca architecture which dominates the city.
-Finally, we explore the archaeological sites of Q’enqo, Pucapucara and Tambomachay, which are located in the north east section of the city.
-You’ll return to your hotel in Cusco in the early evening.
+From there we visit the archaeological site of Sacsayhuaman, with its impressive Inca architecture, which dominates the city.
+Finally, we explore the archaeological sites of Q’enqo, Pucapucara and Tambomachay, which are located in the northeast section of the city.
+You will return to your hotel in Cusco in the early evening.

 After having breakfast at the hotel, enjoy your remaining time in Cusco city then in the afternoon we will drop off at the airport to take your plane back to Lima.

 Our 6 day tour of Cusco, Sacred Valley, & Machu Picchu may be booked on any date that is best suited to you, as long as we have a minimum of 2 persons”